NYUSHer/Widgets/README.md

 to localtest bus schedule widget with localhost, run the following: python3 run.py

+## Server mode
+by default, widgets is going to run with a localhost. change URI if you want it to run in server mode.

 ## pip packages
 make sure you have the following packages installed: